apache/flink/docs/ops/memory/mem_setup_tm.md

 * toc
 {:toc}

-The TaskExecutor runs user code in Flink.
+The TaskManager runs user code in Flink.
 Configuring memory usage for your needs can greatly reduce Flink's resource footprint and improve Job stability.

 The further described memory configuration is applicable starting with the release version *1.10*.
 If you upgrade Flink from earlier versions, check the [migration guide](mem_migration.html) because many changes were introduced with the *1.10* release.

-<span class="label label-info">Note</span> This memory setup guide is relevant <strong>only for task executors</strong>!
+<span class="label label-info">Note</span> This memory setup guide is relevant <strong>only for TaskManagers</strong>!
-The task executor memory components have a similar but more sophisticated structure compared to the [job managers'](mem_setup_jm.html).
+The TaskManager memory components have a similar but more sophisticated structure compared to the [memory model of the Master process](mem_setup_jm.html).

 ## Configure Total Memory